mvedang/Conditional-GAN-CIFAR-10/README.md

 <b>Conditional GAN implemented on the CIFAR-10 dataset</b>

 The dataset CIFAR-10 was downloaded using Keras library.
-The dataset is available here : https://www.cs.toronto.edu/~kriz/cifar.html
+<br>The dataset is available here : https://www.cs.toronto.edu/~kriz/cifar.html

 Problem Statement : Implement Conditional GAN for CIFAR-10 dataset containing images belonging to 10 classes.